brthor/gofer.net.github.io/jobs.md

 This is a common best practice when using distributed job systems.

-#### Job Types
+## Job Types

 Jobs can be queued:
  - to be run immediately by the first available worker (one-off / fire-and-forget),
  - to be run only after a specific `DateTime` (scheduled),
  - or on a recurring basis (recurring)

-## Fire-And-Forget
+### Fire-And-Forget Jobs

 Fire-and-forget jobs are very simple, and are the same as have been demonstrated above.

-Conceptually, it is just a function that is queued to be run on the workers.
+ - Conceptually, it is just a function that is queued to be run on the workers.
+ - These jobs cannot be canceled or updated once queued to run.

 ```c#
 public class Program